 Whether it is co-operative education, apprenticeships, service-learning placements or internships, work-integrated learning (WIL) programs at Ontario’s colleges and universities improve productivity for participating employers.

-Asia-Pacific Journal Of Co-operative Education (APJCE) Go to website
+Asia-Pacific Journal Of Co-operative Education (APJCE)

 The APJCE arose from a desire to produce an international forum for discussion of cooperative education issues for practitioners in the Asia-Pacific region and is intended to provide a mechanism for the dissemination of research, best practice and innovation in work-based learning.
 In recognition of international trends in information technology, APJCE is produced solely in electronic form.
 Published papers are available as PDF files from this website, and manuscript submission, reviewing and publication is electronically based.

-Canadian Council on Learning (CCL) Go to website
+Canadian Council on Learning (CCL)

 Journal of Applied Research on Learning (JARL)